As an Amazon Associate I earn from qualifying purchases.

 - Buyers expect high-quality pictures.
 Because they can’t handle the item, you’ll have to spend the time appeasing and enticing your buys will good shots of your clothing.
 If you don’t, you’ll run the risk of having not sales or the buy requesting to return the item.

 - Payouts might not actually happen the same day.
 If you are new to eBay/PayPal then they might place a hold on your account until things are delivered.

-How To Maximize Your Payout
+How To Maximize Your Payout On eBay

 If you want to sell your clothing on eBay you typically have to choose whether you want the most money, or whether you want money now.
 Undercutting the market can lead to a fast sale but you’ll obviously leave money on the table.